ministryofjustice/data-engineering-airflow/README.md

 - To lint/format using CI use the github action /.github/workflows/mega-linter.yaml.
 The CI Megalinter is configured to lint changed files only with respect to main.

+- You may wish to install megalinter locally instead of using docker `npm install mega-linter-runner -g`.
+In that case you can run the megalinter using simply `mega-linter-runner`

 - To apply/modify linting configurations save configuration files to /.github/linters.

+### Githooks

+This repo comes with some githooks to make standard checks before you commit files to Github.
+See [Githooks](https://github.com/moj-analytical-services/data-engineering-template#githooks) for more details.

 ## Email Notifications